Artists Biographies

 ROBERT BONFIGLIO

 Harmonica, is founding director of the Grand Canyon Music Festival.
 Called “the Paganini of the Harmonica” by the Los Angeles Times, he has shown the world what power there is in this little instrument, what possibilities there are for an almost infinite range of expressivity from only about four octaves.
 Robert holds a masters degree in composition from the Manhattan School of Music, (because there wasn’t a harmonica faculty!).
 He studied harmonica with noted harmonica virtuoso Cham-ber Huang, and honed his technique through coaching with flutist Andy Lolya.
 Traveling the world with harmonica in hand, Robert is among a small group of musicians who have raised its status as a serious concert instrument.
 He has soloed with over 200 Orchestras including the Minnesota Orchestra, Pittsburgh Symphony, Orchestre de la Suisse Romande, Leipzig MDR-Radio Symphony at the Leipzig Gewandhaus, Boston Pops, with John Williams on PBS, the Hollywood Bowl Orchestra, the National Symphony at the Kennedy Center in Washington, D.C., New York Pops, Hong Kong Philharmonic, and the Buenos Aires Philharmonic at Teatro Colon, to name only a few.
 Having studied composition with Charles Wuorinen and, as the first recipient of the Mihaud Scholarship at the Aspen Music School, Aaron Copeland, it comes as no surprise that he is an avid supporter and promoter of contemporary music, starting with the World Premiere of the Henry Cowell Harmonica Concerto with Lucas Foss conducting.
-This season he premiered the Radamés Gnattali Harmonica Concerto in Brazil with Miguel Campos Neto conducting and “Concerto Armonico” with Atlanta Ballet and Tara Simoncic conducting.
+He premiered the Radamés Gnattali Harmonica Concerto in Brazil with Miguel Campos Neto conducting and “Concerto Armonico” with Atlanta Ballet and Tara Simoncic conducting.
 Outside of the concert hall, he has raised the consciousness of the harmonica among the general public through appearances on many shows such as the CBS Morning Show, CBS Sunday Morning, Larry King and Garrison Keillor.
 He has recorded on such labels as RCA, Arista, CBS, Sine Qua Non, High Harmony, QVC and Naxos.
 Robert, along with his wife, flutist Clare Hoffman, founded the Grand Canyon Music Festival.
-Now in its 35th season, it not only brings top performers to Grand Canyon National Park but also engages in outreach programs to schools in rural areas with the Native America Composer Apprentice Project which has won the National Arts and Humanities Youth Program Award.
+Now in its 41st season, it not only brings top performers to Grand Canyon National Park but also engages in outreach programs to schools in rural areas with the Native America Composer Apprentice Project which has won the National Arts and Humanities Youth Program Award.

 RAVEN CHACON